-I love this vegan eggplant parmesan recipe, which evolved from a vegetarian recipe I used to make when I lived in Italy, called melanzane alla parmigiana.
+I love this easy vegan eggplant parmesan recipe, which evolved from a vegetarian recipe I used to make when I lived in Italy, called melanzane alla parmigiana.

 This vegan eggplant dish is one of those (like all my recipes) that can be tweaked and changed to fit the moment.
 Add more vegetables or less.
 Keep it simpler or make it more complicated.